Student H Gets into Yale

 - Early on, Student H’s counselors worked with him to develop his unique background story into a memorable application persona.
 He grew up working at his family’s restaurant every weekend and summer, starting at the age of twelve.
 While other students his age were at summer camps or participating in extracurricular activities, Student H was cooking, cleaning tables, taking orders, and manning the cash register.
 His application persona would show off his extraordinary work ethic.

-- Student H’s counselor encouraged him to think deeply about how his working experience made him who he is, what it taught him, and how it prepared him for the future at Yale and beyond.
+- Student H’s counselor encouraged him to think deeply about how his work experience made him who he is, what it taught him, and how it prepared him for the future at Yale and beyond.
 This self-reflection, paired with multiple rounds of edits, produced a well-articulated and compelling personal statement.

 - Student H’s counselor worked closely with him on tailoring his entire activities list toward Yale.
-They made sure that his resume highlighted the fact that he grew up Connecticut and had a close relationship with the city of New Haven.
+They made sure that his resumé highlighted the fact that he grew up Connecticut and had a close relationship with the city of New Haven.

-- In his supplemental essay, Student H and his counselor worked to show a deep connection between Student H, New Haven, and Yale.
+- In his supplemental essay, Student H and his counselor worked to capture a deep connection between Student H, New Haven, and Yale.
 They weaved all of his interactions with the community into an essay with a clear goal: showing the admissions office that Student H would impact the Yale community, if accepted.

 “I can't thank you enough for all of your help and support.
 I got into Yale yesterday, and it's still kind of hard to believe.
 Thanks so so so so much.
 The euphoria still hasn't left my system, and the fact that I (somehow!) got in still hasn’t set in yet.
 Again, thank you so so so much.
 I wouldn't have been able to make it without your help.
 Proud to be a Bulldog :)”